Associate the letters sh with the /sh/ sound as in shape, shark, and shine.

 - Cut out the shapes and tape the names of the shapes on the back.

-- Write the letters sh on a whiteboard and emphasize that the two letters together make the /sh/ sound.
+- Write the letters sh on a whiteboard and explain that the two letters together make the /sh/ sound.

 - Show the children that shape and shadow start with the letters sh.